-Habitat for Humanity first mortgages carry a term of 20-40 years and the grant deed to the properties include a right of first refusal so that Habitat may purchase the property from the owner for a fair return and resell the property to another low-income owner/household.
+The Habitat grant deed includes a provision of right of first refusal so that Habitat may purchase the property from the owner for a fair return and resell the property to another low-income owner/household.
 As Habitat has a longer affordability period than the HOME funds, HOME affordability is preserved.